Effective Medication for Panic Attacks & Panic Disorder

-- Cognitive behavioral therapy (CBT): This type of therapy can help you see things that worry you in a new way.
+- Cognitive behavioral therapy (CBT).
+This type of therapy can help you see things that worry you differently.
 A counselor can help you develop strategies for managing triggers when they arise.

 - Cognitive therapy: This can help you pinpoint, reframe, and neutralize the unhelpful thoughts that often underlie an anxiety disorder.